RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 #### `chapter_id`
 A unique identifier for each chapter in the game.
 The `chapter_id` is generated using a customized **uuidv4()** method, but restricted to **9 characters** for brevity.

 The first 9 characters of a standard uuidv4 string are extracted to serve as the chapter ID.
-This ensures randomness and avoids collisions while maintaining a concise format.

 Example: "550e8400e"
 [Check all id rules here](/id_spec.md)